narasimhareddyputta94/narasimhareddyputta94/README.md

 I've always believed in the power of learning by doing.
 Here are a few projects I've contributed to:

 ### E-Commerce Application
 Designed and implemented a robust e-commerce platform featuring a comprehensive product catalog, user authentication, and a secure payment gateway.
 Leveraged Spring Boot for the backend services, Angular for the dynamic user interface, and SQL for data management.
 Utilized Kubernetes for deployment and scaling on AWS, ensuring high availability and fault tolerance.
-Integrated Kafka for real-time order processing and Elasticsearch for advanced search functionalities.
+Integrated Kafka for real-time order processing, Elasticsearch for advanced search functionalities, and OAuth for secure authentication.

 **Technologies:**
 ![](https://img.shields.io/badge/Java-ED8B00?style=flat-square&logo=java&logoColor=white)